 - #5 referral: parent called, student not allowed to ride the bus for the rest of the year.
 Parent is responsible for providing transportation to and from school

 We reserve the right to override the above consequences if the violation is particularly serious.
 For example, such behaviors as fighting, throwing things out of the window, abusive language and zero tolerance offenses among others can result in immediate bus and/or school suspension.

 Late Activity Buses

-The school district provides Late Activity buses on Tuesdays and Thursdays.
-Late activity buses will start operating September 22nd .
-These buses give our students the opportunity to stay for tutoring, rehearsals, clubs or other after school activities.
+The school district provides Late Activity buses on Wednesdays and Thursdays.
+Late activity busses will begin running September 20th.
+Late activity buses give our students the opportunity to stay for tutoring, rehearsals, clubs or other after school activities.
 Students can only stay after school and take the late activity bus if they are under the supervision of a teacher or staff member.
 The supervising teacher will give students late bus passes.
 Students must have a late bus pass in order to ride the bus.
 Late bus passes will only be given by the supervising teacher and cannot be obtained from the office or another staff member.